mohama56/Blockchain_Trading_Bot/README.md

 └── .env                # Environment variables (excluded from GitHub)
 ```

+## Credits & Acknowledgments
+Special thanks to **Code & Play** for providing valuable tips and insights that helped improve this bot.
+Their resources have been incredibly useful for refining its functionality.
+Check out their **Patreon page** for more great content: [Code & Play Patreon](https://www.patreon.com/c/codeandplay/posts)

 ## License
 This project is licensed under the **ISC License**.
 See the LICENSE file for details.